-SANDY HAMBLIN is no stranger to non-profits.
-She has previously served on the BOD for Royal Family Kids in St Joseph as well as the St Joseph Youth Alliance.
+SANDY HAMLIN is no stranger to non-profits.
+She has previously served on the BOD for Royal Family Kids in St. Joseph as well as the St. Joseph Youth Alliance.
 A member of First Christian Church, she has been instrumental in connecting us with the local community and creating a strong support system for our mission.

-Lynne Fuller grew up on a small farm in Stewartsville.
-After graduation she applied at United Missouri Bank for a teller position and attended college at Missouri Western College.
-Originally she thought her dream job was to be a teacher, but after working at the bank she realized that she loved finance.
-Now after 38 years you can still find her at UMB helping customers and playing with numbers!
-She has been married for 25 years to husband Brian (who is quite handy with a drill and hammer) and has 3 children, a girl Cera and 2 boys Garrett and Sam.
+LYNNE FULLER grew up on a small farm in Stewartsville and worked at United Missouri Bank as a teller while attending Missouri Western College.
+She had planned to become a teacher, but after working at the bank she realized that she loved finance.
+Now, after 38 years you can still find her at UMB helping customers and playing with numbers!
+Married for 25 years to husband Brian (who is quite handy with a drill and hammer) she has 3 children, a girl Cera and 2 boys Garrett and Sam.

 JULIE SCHOCK is no stranger to horses.
 Like our managing director, she was bitten by the horse bug at a very young age and has owned, trained, ridden and competed with horses her whole life.
-She has two of her own, Tango and Boudreaux, as well as several goats, a few dogs, a cat or two and way too many chickens to count!
-When not running after animals she is manages Spotted Dog Consignment in St Joe and works in soil and conservation.
+She has two of her own, Tango and Boudreaux, as well as several goats, a few dogs, a cat or two and way too many chickens to count.
+Julie managed Spotted Dog consignment in St Joe and works in soil and conservation.